PyTomography/slicer_spect_recon/User_Manual.md

 <img src="images/modules_list.png" width="300"/>

-## Tutorial Data
+## Tutorial
-The tutorial data can be obtained [at the following link](https://zenodo.org/records/14172228); it will be used in the subsequent examples in the user manual.
+There is a tutorial demonstrating how to use the extension [on youtube at this link](https://www.youtube.com/watch?v=DzV1soWTzEA).
+The tutorial data can be obtained [at the following link on zenodo](https://zenodo.org/records/14172228).

 ## Data Loading